 The Stanford Real Estate Hall of Fame honors the legacy of Stanford University and its alumni as well as faculty and student achievements in the broadly defined fields of real estate.

-This year, Stanford Professionals in Real Estate (SPIRE) will induct Chip Conley (’82, MBA ’84), Strategic Advisor for Hospitality & Leadership at Airbnb and Susan Meaney (’82), Managing Director at Makena Capital Management into the Stanford Real Estate Hall of Fame.
-They will be honored on October 18 at an Induction Banquet in San Francisco at the de Young.
-Read more about Chip and Susan here.
+In 2018, Stanford Professionals in Real Estate (SPIRE) inducted Chip Conley (’82, MBA ’84), Strategic Advisor for Hospitality & Leadership at Airbnb and Susan Meaney (’82), Managing Director at Makena Capital Management into the Stanford Real Estate Hall of Fame.
+They were honored on October 18 at an induction banquet in San Francisco at the de Young Museum.

 Members of the Stanford Real Estate Hall of Fame from 2011-2017 include: Jim Buie (MBA '80), Daniel Neidich (MBA '74), Bob Burke ('64, JD '67), Sam Freshman ('54, JD '56), Fred Allen ('61), Peter Bedford ('60), Bob Lowe (MBA '64), Tad Taube ('53, MS '57), Bowen "Buzz" McCoy ('58), William Tooley ('56), Henry Segerstrom ('46, MBA '48), Malin Burnham ('49), Donald Koll ('55), and William Wilson III ('58).